maxmind/mmdb-from-go-blogpost/README.md

 me@myhost:~/dev/mmdb-from-go-blogpost $ ./mmdb-from-go-blogpost
 ```

-This will have built the augmented database.
-Finally, we will compare some IP address and range queries on the original and augmented database using the [`mmdbinspect`](https://github.com/maxmind/mmdbinspect) tool.
+This will have built the enriched database.
+Finally, we will compare some IP address and range queries on the original and enriched database using the [`mmdbinspect`](https://github.com/maxmind/mmdbinspect) tool.

 ```bash
 me@myhost:~/dev/mmdb-from-go-blogpost $ mmdbinspect -db GeoLite2-Country.mmdb -db GeoLite2-Country-with-Department-Data.mmdb 56.0.0.1 56.1.0.0/24 56.2.0.54 56.3.0.1 | less
 ```

-The [output](https://gist.github.com/nchelluri/ad079300b92a634bc4b36249b77f3893) from this command, elided here for brevity, shows us that the `AcmeCorp.Environments` and `AcmeCorp.DeptName` keys are not present in the original MMDB file at all and that they are present in the augmented MMDB file when expected.
+The [output](https://gist.github.com/nchelluri/ad079300b92a634bc4b36249b77f3893) from this command, elided here for brevity, shows us that the `AcmeCorp.Environments` and `AcmeCorp.DeptName` keys are not present in the original MMDB file at all and that they are present in the enriched MMDB file when expected.
 The 56.3.0.1 IP address remains identical across both databases (without any AcmeCorp fields) as a control.

 And that's it!
-You've now built yourself a GeoLite2 Country MMDB file augmented with custom data.
+You've now built yourself a GeoLite2 Country MMDB file enriched with custom data.

 Feel free to open an issue in the [repo](https://github.com/maxmind/mmdb-from-go-blogpost/issues) if you have any questions or just want to tell us what you've created.